 Different car stops for different vehicles!

-It’s none other than car stops, and credits go to the department of transportation, which allowed using them to reduce parking-related accidents.
+It’s none other than car stops, and credits go to the department of transportation, which allows using them to reduce parking-related accidents.
 They can be different types of car stops to cater to various vehicles.
-Without any further delay, let’s start discussing wheel stops for different vehicles.

 Facts of bus wheel stops